DaisukeDaisukeTeam/dq9Functions/README.md

 - Monster treasure chest drops
 - Symbol movement direction determination
 - Monster determination of encounters at sea
-- Drawing lots for too stunned to move
+- Lottery for too stunned to move

 will be updated with the following expression
 ```